mdbassit/Coloris/index.md

   // the accessible button (not recommended).
   wrap: true,

-  // Available themes: light, dark, large, large-dark, polaroid, polaroid-dark.
+  // Available themes: default, large, polaroid.
   // More themes might be added in the future.
-  theme: 'light',
+  theme: 'default',

+  // Set the theme to light or dark mode:
+  // * light: light mode.
+  // * dark: dark mode.
+  // * auto: automatically enables dark mode when the user prefers a dark color scheme.
+  themeMode: 'auto',

   // The margin in pixels between the input fields and the color picker's dialog.
   margin: 2,

   // Set the preferred color string format:
   // * hex: outputs #RRGGBB or #RRGGBBAA (default).
   // * rgb: outputs rgb(R, G, B) or rgba(R, G, B, A).
   // * hsl: outputs hsl(H, S, L) or hsla(H, S, L, A).
   // * auto: guesses the format from the active input field.
 Defaults to hex if it fails.
   // * mixed: outputs #RRGGBB when alpha is 1; otherwise rgba(R, G, B, A).
   format: 'hex',

   // Set to true to enable format toggle buttons in the color picker dialog.